StoneStepsInc/fit/README.md

 Using more threads increases parallelism, but also increases contention for shared resources, such as disk and database.
+In general, 1-2 threads will work better for magnetic drives and 8-16 threads will work better for solid state drives.

 Keeping the SQLite database on a different disk from the one being scanned should be the default approach because otherwise